Friday, 25 February 2011

 A medulloblastoma is an infratentorial tumour, which means it is found below the tentorium, which separates the cerebrum from the lower part of the brain.
 This area is called the posterior fossa.
 Medulloblastoma tumours are found in the cerebellum and/or fourth ventricles.
 Please see the diagram in Childhood brain and spinal tumours.
 It develops from immature (primitive) cells in the cerebellum.
 It is a form of primitive neuroectodermal tumour (PNET).
 A medullobastoma is sometimes referred to as a posterior fossa PNET.
 For information about other types of PNET, please see the separate information sheet.

 Some tumours are classified as benign if they grow but do not spread elsewhere.
 Others are classified as being malignant or cancerous if they can spread to other parts of the body.
 A medulloblastoma is a malignant tumour.
 It is fast growing and can spread (metastasise) to elsewhere in the brain and spinal cord.
+What are the symptoms associated with a medulloblastoma?

 The effects of a medulloblastoma are due to the abnormal lump growing and putting pressure on the rest of the brain as it grows.
 Symptoms can also be caused by the medulloblastoma cells spreading to the spinal cord.
 Often it blocks the flow of cerebrospinal fluid (CSF) in the brain, which causes hydrocephalus.
 More information about hydrocephalus is contained within Childhood brain and spinal tumours.